ArdanaLabs/dUSD/docs/reasoning/minting-policies-vs-validators.md

 Protocol versions are defined by entries in the configuration utxo.
 Each entry is a list of currency symbols who's minting policies define the allowable protocol actions.
 Protocol updates are issued by appending new protocols to the list.
-The script validate only needs to control which actions are available for which utxos when (and that some action is always taken):
+The main spending validator only needs to control which actions are available for which utxos when (and that some action is always taken):
  - Certain actions are available only in the newest version.
    - Minting dUSD (this can be enforced by the dUSD minting policy)
    - Releasing a new protocol version